 - Build a solid foundation of modelling skills that will allow you to move on to a Ph.D. program in your discipline.

 - Thesis based program takes 2 years to complete

-- January, May, September intake for thesis-based program / September intake for course-based program
+- January, May, September intake for thesis-based program

 - B.A. or B.Sc. honours degree in one of the traditional disciplines: Anthropology, Biology, Business Administration, Chemistry, Computing & Information Systems, Economics, Geography, Humanities, Mathematics, Physics & Astronomy, Philosophy, or Psychology